 - Open central admin >> Operations

-- Go to Services on server and located your index server
+- Go to Services on the server and locate your index server

 - On “Office SharePoint Server Search” click “Stop”.
 This reconfigures it.